WHAT GROWS

 Another Virginia grape is Norton, developed in the early 19th Century by Dr. Daniel Norton of Richmond.
 When Missouri became the Napa Valley of the 19th Century U.S. wine industry, it was because of Norton, which is today Missouri's state grape.
 Norton is making a comeback in Virginia, led with nearly religious fervor by Jenny McCloud of Chrysalis Vineyard.
 I have found that Chrysalis has had a hand in most Nortons on offer in tasting rooms in the state.
 Norton makes one of the best non-vinifera red wines, tending to be bold and jammy in a "classic" presentation, but also available in dry and rosé and other manifestations.

+The 2023 Commercial Grape report also showed that Vitis vinifera grapes were by far the most planted grapes in Virginia.
 In addition to these any other common grape varietals, you may see references to ENTAV, an agency of the French Ministry of Agriculture that manages and accredits all grape clones for their industry and for sale.
+A clone is a genetic mutation of a mother plant.
 Since grapevines naturally mutate over time, such an agency, or the Foundation Plant Services (FPS) at U.C.
 Davis (for the California industry), is useful to authenticate and accredit plant material so growers know what they are buying an planting.
-Boxwood Winery, for example shows it is planting Merlot 181 and Malbec 595 ENTAV clones. thus, the French agency stands behind those varietal designations.
+Boxwood Winery, for example shows it is planting Merlot 181 and Malbec 595 ENTAV clones.
+These designations indicate that the French agency stands behind those varietal designations.

 Part II AVA’s.
 October 21, 2021